Creatone/owca/docs/allocation.rst

 cpuset_mems
 ^^^^^^^^^^^
-Support for memory pinning:
+Support for memory pinning.

-- requires specific isolator `cgroups/cpuset` enabled for Mesos
+**Requires specific isolator `cgroups/cpuset` enabled for Mesos!**
-- may conflict with ``cpu manager`` feature in Kubernetes
+**May conflict with ``cpu manager`` feature in Kubernetes!**

 cpuset_memory_migrate
 ^^^^^^^^^^^^^^^^^^^^^
-If set, move memory pages in use to NUMA node provided in ``cpuset_mems``.
+If set, moves task's memory pages in use to a NUMA node provided in ``cpuset_mems``.
 Refer to `Memory migration <http://man7.org/linux/man-pages/man7/cpuset.7.html>`_ for futher description.

 migrate_pages
 ^^^^^^^^^^^^^
-Attempts to imidiately (blocking) move all memory pages of the workload to memory NUMA node provided as argument.
+Attempts to immediately (blocking) move task's memory pages to a NUMA node provided as an argument.

-- possible values are target NUMA node from 0 to ( **number of memory NUMA nodes** - 1 )
+Possible values are target NUMA node from 0 to ( **number of memory NUMA nodes** - 1 ).

 Extended topology information
 -----------------------------